-The CoC has to be renewed in the following cases at minimum:
+The DoC/evidence of suitability has to be renewed in the following cases at minimum:

-- · changes occur in the composition or - changes occur in the production or - new legislation or changes in legislation (e.g. changes in limits) become available or - new or updated scientific data becomes available.
+- changes occur in the composition or - changes occur in the production or - new legislation or changes in legislation (e.g. changes in limits) become available or - new or updated scientific data becomes available.